7 Things To Do After Submitting Your FAFSA® Form

 6. Apply for scholarships.

-7. Watch for your financial aid offers.
+7. Evaluate your aid offers.

 Avoid issues with your federal student aid and increase your chances of getting additional aid for school by taking a few steps after you submit your FAFSA® form.